curdlinrope/PS2-Joystick-into-a-Mouse-Using-Arduino-and-Python/README.md

-Here is a clean, straightforward version of your blog post, with no emojis or unnecessary fluff:

----

 # Turn a PS2 Joystick into a Mouse Using Arduino and Python (Linux)

 This guide shows how to use a PS2 joystick and Arduino Uno to control your Linux system’s mouse.
 The joystick moves the cursor, and the press button performs left or right clicks.